 How-To Guide for Physician Executives Preparing for a Video Interview

-Preparing for a physician executive interview via video can seem daunting, but implementing the following suggestions from members Grant Cooper’s experienced leadership team will help make a video interview a success.
+Preparing for a physician executive interview via video can seem daunting, but implementing the following suggestions from members of Grant Cooper’s experienced leadership team will help make a video interview a success.
 Below, Grant Cooper partners Carrie Hackett and Ed Stout share their top tips for physician executive video interview preparation.

 Software — The first step in physician executive interview preparation is to make sure you have the right software on your computer or laptop.
 Avoid using a smartphone.
 While smartphones have come a long way, the ideal device for a video interview is still a desktop computer or laptop with up-to-date software installed.
 “They must try the software before the interview to make sure they’re completely comfortable with how it works,” Stout said.
 “Nothing is more embarrassing than your software not connecting during the interview.”

 Check the device camera to make sure it is functioning properly and ensure that the microphone works.
 Double-check everything at least a half hour before the scheduled interview to make sure it continues to work.
 Candidates should choose a space with a good internet connection and be mindful of other potential IT issues.
 “If a candidate plans to do the interview at work, there may be firewalls or other IT protections in place that make a video interview difficult or impossible.
 Make sure it’s tested where you plan to do the interview.
 It might work in one location, but not another,” Stout said.

 Even with advanced planning, issues can arise.
 Have a plan for what to do if the video is disconnected and if the connection is disrupted more than once.
 Typically, the plan is for one party to call the other.
 “One disconnection might be OK, but it gets distracting if there is more than one, and candidates are better off switching to a phone interview at that point,” Stout said.
 Hackett added that candidates to be aware of any delays in technology to ensure that candidates are not talking over the interviewer.